shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 ```
 -------------------------------------------------------
 ### 1.9 Priority Queue `std::priority_queue`
+- Priority queues are a type of container adaptors, specifically designed such that its first element is always the greatest of the elements it contains, according to some strict weak ordering criterion.
+- This context is similar to a heap, where elements can be inserted at any moment, and only the max heap element can be retrieved (the one at the top in the priority queue).
+- Priority queues are implemented as container adaptors, which are classes that use an encapsulated object of a specific container class as its underlying container, providing a specific set of member functions to access its elements.
+Elements are popped from the "back" of the specific container, which is known as the top of the priority queue.
+- The underlying container may be any of the standard container class templates or some other specifically designed container class.
+The container shall be accessible through `random access iterators` and support the following operations:
+  - empty()
+  - size()
+  - front()
+  - push_back()
+  - pop_back()
+- The standard container classes `vector and deque` fulfill these requirements.
+- By default, if no container class is specified for a particular priority_queue class instantiation, the standard container `vector` is used.
+- Support of random access iterators is required to keep a heap structure internally at all times.
+This is done automatically by the container adaptor by automatically calling the algorithm functions make_heap, push_heap and pop_heap when needed.

 **Use for**
 * First-In First-Out operations where **priority** overrides arrival time
 * Ex: CPU scheduling (smallest job first, system/user priority)